ahoward-cf/ppmap/docs/source/index.rst

 Welcome to PPMAP's documentation!
 =================================

 PPMAP is a Bayesian Point Process fitting routine for estimating the optical depth and dust properties of astrophysical objects from far-infrared and sub-millimetre observations.
+This is a test.

 .. toctree::
    :maxdepth: 2